-- 1. This Work consists of furnishing all labor, materials, equipment, supervision, and incidentals necessary to remove concrete to depths beyond the deepest removal limits set in W.I.
+- This Work consists of furnishing all labor, materials, equipment, supervision, and incidentals necessary to remove concrete to depths beyond the deepest removal limits set in W.I.
 3.7, and to replace this additional depth of concrete removal with overlay concrete placed monolithic with overlay concrete specified in W.I.
 3.7.
 See Detail Series 3.7 for additional information. - 2.
 Unit price shall be per square foot of additional removals performed for each extra 1-in. depth of removal. - 3.
-This Work Item applies to areas where existing reinforcing steel is significantly lower than expected, requiring deeper depths of removal to achieve 3/4" clearance around bottom layer of top mat of reinforcing steel. - 4.
-This Work Item does NOT apply to removals beyond 3/4" below the bottom layer of the top mat of reinforcing steel, or the deepest removal limits established on

-- Detail Series 3.7.
+This Work Item applies to areas where existing reinforcing steel is significantly lower than expected, requiring deeper depths of removal to achieve 3⁄4" clearance around bottom layer of top mat of reinforcing steel. - 4.
+This Work Item does NOT apply to removals beyond 3⁄4" below the bottom layer of the top mat of reinforcing steel, or the deepest removal limits established on Detail Series 3.7.
 Contractor is responsible for adjusting removal equipment to prevent excess removals beyond the established removal limits. - 5.
 To be eligible for payment under this Work Item, the Contractor shall be responsible for providing acceptable documentation to Owner/Engineer of all areas of additional depth removals a minimum of 1-week prior to concrete placement.
-Perform Elevation Surveys per W.I.
-2.1 (before and after concrete removals as required) and submit to Owner/Engineer as documentation of removal depths.
-See W.I.
-2.1 for specific requirements. - Contractor must provide elevation survey results taken both before and after concrete removals (at same locations) for this Work Item to be considered. - 6.
-Removal areas less than the deepest required removal depths may be used by Owner to offset this Work Item by an equivalent quantity. - B. Materials - 1.
-Refer to W.I.
-3.7 for requirements. - C. Execution - 1.
-Refer to W.I.
+Perform and document elevation surveys (before and after concrete removals as required) and submit to Owner/Engineer as documentation of removal depths. - a.
+Contractor must provide elevation survey results taken both before and after concrete removals (at same locations) for this Work Item to be considered. - 6.
+Removal areas less than the deepest required removal depths may be used by Owner to offset this Work Item by an equivalent quantity.

+1. Refer to W.I.
+3.7 for requirements.

+1. Refer to W.I.
 3.7 for requirements.